carbon-language/carbon-lang/docs/design/generics/details.md

 **Comparison with other languages:** This is intended to be analogous to, in C++, adding `ClassName::` in front of a member name to disambiguate, such as [names defined in both a parent and child class](https://stackoverflow.com/questions/357307/how-to-call-a-parent-class-function-from-derived-class-function).

-### Access control

-An `impl` must be as public as the type and interface being implemented.
-If either the type or interface is private to a library, then since the only way to define the `impl` is to use that private name, the `impl` must be defined private to the library as well.
-Otherwise, the `impl` must be defined in the public API file of the library, so it is visible in all places that might use it.

 ## Generics